jackie-dai/Project-1-Overhaul/Section5_SoundAndCamera/section5.md

 - EnemyHurt
 - PlayerAttack

+{: .hint}
-- Hint: Make sure to play the sound *before* the object is destroyed, or else it will not play!
+>Make sure to play the sound *before* the object is destroyed, or else it will not play!

+{: .important}
-- Potions are not yet implemented, so there is no need to add the potion effect. **You will implement the sound for the potion during the next section.**
+>Potions are not yet implemented, so there is no need to add the potion effect. **You will implement the sound for the potion during the next section.**

 Solution (translate hex to ASCII):
 ```